tc-imba/VE482-FA2018-public/p1/test/milestone2/README.md

 ### 9. Support CTRL-C: \[5+3+2+10\]

 + Your shell is likely to get TLE (Time Limit Exceeded) if CTRL-C is not handled correctly.
-+ You should NOT use the kill syscall, especially kill(0, signal), it may destroy the judger.
++ You should NOT use kill(0, signal), it may destroy the judger.
 You will be sent to the honor council if you intentionally use it.

 #### 9.1.
 Properly handle CTRL-C in the case of requirement 4.; \[5\]